 Christopher R. Cabanillas is the founder and principal of Cabanillas & Associates, P.C.
-He is admitted to practice in New York, Connecticut, and California.
-He is also admitted to practice before the United States District Court, the Eastern District of New York and the Southern District of New York.
+He is admitted to practice in New York and Connecticut.
+He is also admitted to practice before the Eastern District of New York and the Southern District of New York.

-Thereafter, Mr. Cabanillas returned to New York where he established his own law firm in 2006.
-Cabanillas & Associates, P.C. has offices in White Plains, Queens, Brooklyn, Bronx, Long Island, Union City (NJ), North Brunswick (NJ), and Bridgeport (CT).
-Mr. Cabanillas currently concentrates his practice in real estate, foreclosure defense litigation and mortgage loan modifications.
+Thereafter, Cabanillas returned to New York where he established his own law firm in 2006.
+Cabanillas & Associates, P.C. has offices in White Plains, Queens, Brooklyn, Bronx, Long Island, Union City (NJ), North Brunswick (NJ), and Stamford (CT).
+Cabanillas currently concentrates his practice in real estate, foreclosure defense litigation and mortgage loan modifications.

 When he is not practicing law or spending time with his family, Cabanillas is a dedicated supporter of El Centro Hispano, the White Plains-based nonprofit organization founded 40+ years ago to assist, support, and strengthen Hispanic families.
 Since 2015, Cabanillas has raised over $50,000.00 for the organization and has received recognition in the form of proclamations from the City of White Plains, the County of Westchester, and the state of New York.
 He also proudly serves on the Board of Directors for the not-for-profit, Legal Services of the Hudson Valley.
 Their mission is to provide free, high quality counsel in civil matters for individuals and families who cannot afford to pay an attorney where basic human needs are at stake.